anushka0415/GHOST-DF/UniversalFakeDetect/README.md

 ## Training

-- Our main model is trained on the same dataset used by the authors of [this work](https://arxiv.org/abs/1912.11035).
+- The main model is trained on the same dataset used by the authors of [this work](https://arxiv.org/abs/1912.11035).
 Download the official training dataset provided [here](https://drive.google.com/file/d/1iVNBV0glknyTYGA9bCxT_d0CVTOgGcKh/view) (dataset size ~ 72GB).

 - Download and unzip the dataset in `datasets/train` directory.
 The overall structure should look like the following:
 ```